 Handwriting Warm Up Activities for Kids

-Many kids struggle in the area of handwriting for various reasons.
-They don’t enjoy the process or they tire easily, fine motor skills are not developed like they should be for handwriting, and a variety of other reasons.
-Doing some fun handwriting warm up activities can help them to prepare for writing, not only mentally but physically.
+Many kids struggle with handwriting for various reasons.
+They don’t enjoy the process, or they tire easily, fine motor skills are not developed like they should be for handwriting, and a variety of other reasons.
+Engaging in fun handwriting warm-up activities can help them prepare for writing, both mentally and physically.

 Shoulder Warm-Up Activities for Handwriting